krestfield/docs/ezcert/issuing-a-certificate.md

 Choose a *CSR Generator* from the drop down

+If you wish to add additional data to certificate, click **Click to add extra details**

+You may then enter test as Extra Information (e.g. "This certificate resides on server srv44772") or additional emails.
+Any emails entered will also be sent the certificate on issuance and renewal reminders (if configured).
+Multiple email addresses must be comma separated e.g. user1@org.com,user2@org.com

-If you require any SANs (Subject Alternative Names) such as a DNS entry (as required for TLS certificates), click the drop down and enter the required SANs:
+If you require any SANs (Subject Alternative Names) such as a DNS entry (as required for TLS certificates), click the drop down and add the required SANs:

 <img src=".\images\sans.png" alt="image-20210121192822632" style="zoom:67%;" />

 Enter a **password**.
-This password will protect the PKCS#12 file.
+This password will protect the PKCS#12 (JKS or PEM) file.
 Then click **Request Certificate**

 ---